highlightjs/highlight.js/src/readme.eng.txt

 language explicitly by assigning a class to the `<code>` element:

     <pre><code class="html">...</code></pre>

+You can use class names recommended in HTML5: "language-html", "language-php".
+Classes also can be assigned to the `<pre>` element.

 To disable highlighting of a fragment altogether use "no-highlight" class: